Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzVMAEMExtension.md

 ## SYNTAX

 ```
-Set-AzureRmVMAEMExtension [-ResourceGroupName] <String> [-VMName] <String> [-EnableWAD]
+Set-AzVMAEMExtension [-ResourceGroupName] <String> [-VMName] <String> [-EnableWAD]
  [[-WADStorageAccountName] <String>] [[-OSType] <String>] [-SkipStorage]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzureRmVMAEMExtension** cmdlet updates the configuration of a virtual machine to enable or update the support for monitoring for SAP systems that are installed on the virtual machine.
+The **Set-AzVMAEMExtension** cmdlet updates the configuration of a virtual machine to enable or update the support for monitoring for SAP systems that are installed on the virtual machine.
 The cmdlet installs the Azure Enhanced Monitoring (AEM) extension that collects the performance data and makes it discoverable for the SAP system.

 ## EXAMPLES

 ### Example 1: Use AEM extension
 ```
-PS C:\> Set-AzureRmVMAEMExtension -ResourceGroupName "ResourceGroup11" -VMName "contoso-server" -WADStorageAccountName "stdstorage"
+PS C:\> Set-AzVMAEMExtension -ResourceGroupName "ResourceGroup11" -VMName "contoso-server" -WADStorageAccountName "stdstorage"
 ```

 This command configures the virtual machine named contoso-server to use the AEM extension.